Focus Writing For Bank Exam Samples and Examples

 Business strategy is crucial to maintain business growth.

 The personal preferences of corporate management do not influence good business strategies.
 We emphasize every department’s function.
 It ensures the plans run smoothly to meet goals.
 We need to achieve them.
-We have put as much emphasis on the efficiency of each Department.
+We have placed equal emphasis on the efficiency of each Department.

-Our company has set several strategies to achieve the company objectives.
-However, these strategies have been made based on every Department’s suggestion.
+Our company has developed several strategies to achieve its objectives.
+However, these strategies have been developed based on each department’s recommendations.

 a.
 Administration and Human Resources Department

-• The admin and human resource department monitors all the business operations.
+• The administration and human resources departments monitor all business operations.
 It manages employees’ and management problems.

-• It also solves problems that affect people management programs in the long run.
+• It also addresses problems that affect people management programs over the long term.

 • Moreover, it follows the five-gap model of service quality to ensure service quality.